 Why is it called a cycle, you ask?

 Because every time the customer makes the purchase, he goes through the same process again.
-In the case of this real estate example, he/she will go through the same cycle every time they buy a home.
+In the case of this real estate example, he/she will go through the same sales cycle stages every time they buy a home.

 Stages of a sales cycle: